9 Warning Signs and Symptoms of Leaky Gut — Could You Be Affected?

-- Use cleansing herbs like grape seed extract and black walnut to clear out bad bacteria and yeast, and strong natural anti-inflammatories like curcumin (the active ingredient in turmeric).
+- Use cleansing herbs, like grape seed extract and black walnut to clear out bad bacteria and yeast, along with strong natural anti-inflammatories, like curcumin (the active ingredient in turmeric).

 Remember, too, that stress plays a fundamental role in the development of leaky gut.
 While your improving your diet, make time in your schedule for caring for yourself.

 Take time to do the things you really love and find relaxing.
 If you haven’t tried healing activities such as yoga, meditation, and walking in nature, now may be the time to experiment.
 Find something that brings you joy and make it a point to spend even a little bit of time doing it every day.